-There were 44,710 hip replacements reported to the Registry in 2015.
-This is an increase of 2.6% compared to the number undertaken in 2014.
-The majority of hip replacements are undertaken in private hospitals (59.7%).
+There were 47,17 additional hip replacements reported to the Registry in 2016.
+This is an increase of 3.7% compared to the number undertaken in 2016.

-Primary partial hips account for 15.5% of all hip replacements reported to the Registry since it commenced data collection.
-Primary total hips account for 72.9% and revision hips 11.6%.
+Primary partial hips account for 15.3% of all hip replacements reported to the Registry since it commenced data collection.
+Primary total hips account for 73.3% and revision hips 11.4%.

 Due to the staged introduction of the Registry, the first year that the Registry recorded complete national data was 2003.
 Since that time, the number of hip replacements reported to the Registry has increased each year.
-The number of hip replacements undertaken in 2015 was 64.9% more than undertaken in 2003.
+The number of hip replacements undertaken in 2016 was 73.7% more than undertaken in 2003.

 However, there are differences in the rate of increase depending on the category of hip replacement.
-The number of primary partial hip replacements, which are almost always done for fractured neck of femur (broken hip), has increased by 28.9% since 2003.
-The number of primary total hips, which are most often done due to severe arthritis, has increased by 81.7% during the same time.
-The increase in revision hip replacement was the lowest of all categories and comparing 2003 to 2015 the number of revision hip procedures increased by 21.8%.
+The number of primary partial hip replacements, which are almost always done for fractured neck of femur (broken hip), has increased by 30.1% since 2003.
+The number of primary total hips, which are most often done due to severe arthritis, has increased by 94.4% during the same time.
+The increase in revision hip replacement was the lowest of all categories and comparing 2003 to 2016 the number of revision hip procedures increased by 19.4%.

 The proportion of hip procedures that are undertaken each year that are revision operations is called the revision burden.
 The aim of any intervention to improve the outcome of joint replacement is to reduce the revision burden.
 In 2011, the Registry reported an increase in the revision burden.
 This was largely due to the high revision rate of large head metal on metal hip replacements and in particular the ASR XL prostheses.
 In 2012, we noticed a decrease in the revision burden and this has now decreased further still.
-In 2011, the revision burden was 12.6%; in 2012, it was 11.8%; in 2013, it was 10.6%; and in 2015, it had decreased to 10.2%.
+In 2011, the revision burden was 12.6%, in 2012 it was 11.8%, in 2013 it was 10.6%, and in 2017 it had decreased to 8.9%.
 This is the lowest revision burden for hip replacement ever reported by the Registry.

-The Registry data continues to show that in general Australian surgeons have increasingly used approaches to hip replacement and hip replacement prostheses identified by the Registry as being associated with an improved result.
-This is particularly evident in recent years with increased use of prostheses known to have excellent outcomes over a long period, and decreased use of those that are known to have a less satisfactory result.
+The Registry data continues to show that in general, Australian surgeons have increasingly used approaches to hip replacement and hip replacement prostheses that the Registry has identified as being associated with an improved result.
+This is particularly evident in recent years, with increased use of prostheses known to have excellent outcomes over a long period and decreased use of those that are known to have a less satisfactory result.
 It is anticipated that the effect of these changes will have a progressively beneficial impact on the revision burden in coming years.